 - Less maintenance, which saves you time and money

-- Earn money, you can sell the things that you run into that are still worth a decent amount of money
+- Earn money, and you can sell the things that you run into that are still worth a decent amount of money

 3. Take A Step Back